 Just as human settlement began and flourished beside rivers, bugs love the presence of water around them.

-Pests get attracted to a humid environment as they cannot store enough water in their tiny body.
+Pests are attracted to a humid environment as they cannot store enough water in their tiny bodies.

 They need moisture 24/7 to stay alive and multiply.